Séré de Rivières system: New technology

-Armor
+Armour

 Advances in the iron and steel industries allowed the new forts to use armour in new ways.
 In 1875, the Mougin system of laminated armour, using rolled iron, was first used in casemates to provide protection against field guns.
 Rolled iron gave way to cast iron, providing protection against heavier siege guns.
 Mougin also devised the Mougin turret, a revolving cast iron turret for 155 mm guns.
 Cast iron was not altogether suitable for protection against explosive shells and it was superseded in 1882.
 In 1885, steel was substituted for cast iron.
 Non-retractable or non-eclipsing turrets could avoid direct-fire damage to their gun embrasures only by facing away from the direction of fire.
 Eclipsing turrets were developed that were retractable, leaving only their top surfaces exposed.
 Such turrets were expensive and complex, with serious problems of noise and ventilation but were shown to be effective.
 Casemated artillery was used as much as possible, due to the lower cost.
 While heavy armament was being armoured, lighter armament and observers were also protected.
 A range of armoured machine gun and observation positions were developed and were widely installed.

 Organization

-The Séré de Rivières system was based on the concepts of the fortified town and the defensive screen.
+The Séré de Rivières system involved fortified towns and defensive screens.
 The towns were intended to furnish locations for eventual counter-attack, while the defensive curtain prevented passage by an attacker.
 The screen was not continuous and was arranged to channel an attack to a secondary line of fortified towns.
 Other systems were intended to delay the progress of an attack to build up defensive forces.
 A typical defended point consisted of a circle of forts around a town about 10 km from the centre.
 The forts were able to provide mutual support and could fire on one another to suppress attacks.
 Smaller works were provided to support the infantry in the intervals between forts, which provided shelter to infantry during bombardment and some contained reserve artillery.
 A supply network of 60 cm railways extended behind the lines.
 Known as the Péchot system; it was first installed at Toul and was generally adopted in 1888.